Rawwire/Spam-text-classification/README.md

 This project is licensed under the MIT License.
 For more information, see the LICENSE file in the repository.

-My project is created by Raja Pandi S.
+This project is created by Raja Pandi S.
 #### My LinkedIn : https://www.linkedin.com/in/raja-pandi-s